dazuma/toys/toys/docs/guide.md

 ## Toys as a Rake replacement

-Toys was designed to organize scripts that may be "scoped" to a project or directory.
+Toys was designed to organize scripts that can be "scoped" to a project or directory.
 Rake is also commonly used for this purpose: you can write a "Rakefile" that defines rake tasks scoped to a directory.
 In many cases, Toys can be used as a replacement for Rake.
 Indeed, the Toys repository itself